deepakpillai/SentimentAnalysis/README.md

 - Optimization function:- Adam
 - Framework:- Pytorch
-- Text encoder: universal sentence encoder (https://tfhub.dev/google/universal-sentence-encoder-large/5) -I used universal sentence encoder from TensorFlow to get better and more meaningful contextual embeddings
+- Text encoder: universal sentence encoder (https://tfhub.dev/google/universal-sentence-encoder-large/5) I used universal sentence encoder from TensorFlow to get better and more meaningful contextual embeddings

 ### Dataset:-
 Thank you Kaggle for the dataset